GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 ??? warning "Warning: [Name] will be added as a new composer."
     ---

     The entered name does not match any existing composer in Complib's database.
-Saving the composition will create a new composer page with the same name as the attribution.
+Saving the composition will create a new composer page with the same name as the attribution. **You should only make an attribution using a new name if the name does not appear in the drop-down list**.

-    You should make sure that the name is listed correctly before saving or publishing a composition attributed to a new composer.
+    You should also make sure that the name is listed correctly before saving or publishing a composition attributed to a new composer.

 ## Year, month or date composed
 This field lets you specify a year, month or date when the composition was composed.
-Dates are given in the format [Day][Month][Year] and will appear in the composition's [properties tab](composition_properties.md/#miscellaneous).
+Dates are given in the format **[Day][Month][Year]** and will appear in the composition's [properties tab](composition_properties.md/#miscellaneous).

+It's not necessary to specify a full date, as often it is either not known or unnecessarily specific.
+For example, you might want to record the date as a month and year (e.g. **Feb 2003**), or simply a year (e.g. **1987**).

 There are a number of different ways a year, month or date can be entered.
-The following are all accepted ways of entering the same date:
+The following are all equivalent ways of entering the same date:

 -   1/1/10
 -   1-1-2010